kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/python-scripts/LSTM-TensorFlow-IO-Kafka/README.md

 # Python Application deploying a LSTM using TensorFlow IO and Apache Kafka

+The following contains an explanation of the Python application using TensorFlow IO to consume data from Kafka, train the model, do model inference and send the predictions back to a Kafka topic.

+Please note that all of the below is already automated and included in the Terraform build of the quick start guide.

+`WARNING:
+This part (model training and inference with TensorFlow IO) works, but still has a few issues.
+We are working on a complete automated demo - target: End of October 2019.`

+## Use Case: LSTM for Predictive Maintenance

 We train a LSTM Neural Network from the car sensor data and use the model for predictions on new data in real time.
 The data is ingested via MQTT (HiveMQ) into a Kafka Topic (Confluent).
 TensorFlow (Python application) does model training and model inference in real time (without the need for another data store like S3 or HDFS).

-`WARNING:
-This part (deployment of the Python application) is not scripted yet.
-You have to deploy the application (via Docker) manually.
-Target for automated scripting: End of October 2019.`
+## Technical Details

-## Python application
+### Python Application

 The Python application consumes from the Kafka topic `car-sensor`.
 We use TensorFlow IO for training and inference.
 The only dependency of tensorflow-io is TensorFlow (+ Kafka).
 This really simplified almost everything and is one of the biggest advantages of tenorflow-io.

-See the Python application here: [cardata-v1.py](LSTM-TensorFlow-IO-Kafka/cardata-v1.py).
+See the Python application here: [cardata-v1.py](cardata-v1.py).

-## Build the Docker Image for the Python Application
+### Build the Docker Image for the Python Application

 There is a Dockerfile which could be used for building a docker image and deploy locally or on Kuberentes clusters.